The work of a freelance writer is much more than the writing itself.

 To help you develop an effective blogging strategy, use Serpstat!
 Click here* and sign up for an account!

 The purpose of blogging as a freelance writer or a business person, in general, is to facilitate the exchange of ideas between you and your readers.

-It helps from an artistic point of view to consider that what is happening on the page is essentially a meeting place of you and the reader.
+It helps from an artistic point of view to consider that what is happening on the page is really a meeting place of you and the reader.

 Keep in mind:

 You’re writing for an audience, not for yourself!

 As long as you are sufficiently aware of that exchange, you will produce articles they enjoy and even spend money on!